OpenAudible Documentation

 Library Status

-These stats are updated periodically and reflect our best attempt at determining these values.
+These statistics are updated periodically and reflect our best attempt at determining these values.
 For instance, Hours depends on being able to determine a book's duration.

 Note: Click on any blue label to see books that match that filter.
 For instance, click 'Downloading' to see all books that are being downloaded or queued for downloading.